elastic/apm-pipeline-library/vars/README.md

 ```

 ## isBranchIndexTrigger
-Check it the build was triggered by a Branch index.
+Check if the build was triggered by a Branch index.

 ```
 def branchIndexTrigger = isBranchIndexTrigger()